-- The ISO standards on testing calibrating survey instruments, unworkable for practising professionals, have been revised in large part due to the continuing pressure and input of FIG, particularly Commission 5, and some FIG funding for individuals to attend relevant meetings; - The proposed ISO work to create a standard for the qualification and certification of personnel in the geographic information area was turned into an informative report due to FIG (and other NGO) pressure in 1998.
-The draft recommendations of that report, due to parallel FIG activity and input, recommend that the work is left to international professional bodies.
-FIG's active input to the ISO work, rather than ignoring it, has been a key factor in these developments.
+- The ISO standards on testing calibrating survey instruments, unworkable for practising professionals, have been revised in large part due to the continuing pressure and input of FIG, particularly Commission 5, and some FIG funding for individuals to attend relevant meetings; - The proposed ISO work to create a standard for the qualification and certification of personnel in the geographic information area was turned into an informative report (ISO/TR 19122) due to FIG (and other NGO) pressure.
+The recommendations of that report, due to parallel FIG activity and input, recommend that the work is left to relevant international professional bodies.
+FIG's active input to the ISO work, rather than ignoring it, was a key factor in these developments.